-B. Evaluation of Motion Frame
+6.1 Evaluation of Motion Frame

-Based on the query frame from an input text, a motion frame that best matches the query frame is searched from the database.
-The motion search is done in three steps.
+A motion frame that best matches the query frame is searched for in the database.
+This search is performed in three steps.

 In the first step, all candidate motion frames in which the motion name and agent match the query frame are selected from the database.
-Any motion frames that have the agent character or its base characters can be candidates.
+All motion frames with the agent character or its base characters are potential candidates.

-In the second step, the motion frames whose items do not match the query frame are excluded from the candidates.
-If the query frame has a target M{target_ref} , or M{target_params} and/or an instrument $M{instrument_ref}$, or $M{instrument_params}$ but a motion frame does not, then it is excluded.
+In the second step, the motion frames whose items do not match the query frame are excluded as candidates.
+If the query frame has a target Q{target_ref} , or Q{target_params} and/or an instrument $Q{instrument_ref}$, or $Q{instrument_params}$ but the motion frame does not, then it is excluded.
 Moreover, if a motion frame has target parameters, instrument parameters, or the vertical contact position, and the values of the query frame exceed the specified ranges, then that motion frame is also excluded.